microsoft/vscode-jupyter/TELEMETRY.md

         - `duration`: `number`
         Duration of a measure in milliseconds.
         Common measurement used across a number of events.
+        - `interruptCount`?: `number`
+        This number gets reset after we attempt a restart or change kernel.
+        Common to most of the events.
+        - `kernelInterpreterCount`: `number`
+        Total number of interpreters in the kernel spec list.
+        Common to most of the events.
+        - `kernelLiveCount`: `number`
+        Total number of live kernels in the kernel spec list.
+        Common to most of the events.
+        - `kernelSpecCount`: `number`
+        Total number of kernel specs in the kernel spec list.
+        Common to most of the events.
         - `pythonEnvironmentCount`?: `number`
         Total number of python environments.
-        Common to most of the events.
-        - `interruptCount`?: `number`
-        This number gets reset after we attempt a restart or change kernel.
         Common to most of the events.
         - `restartCount`?: `number`
         This number gets reset after change the kernel.